Exabyte-io/documentation/docs/compute/benchmarks-and-scalability.md

 <!-- by MM -->

-This page contains benchmarks for three usage scenarios considered:
+This page contains brief overview of the benchmarks for three usage scenarios considered:

 - high-throughput calculations
 - distributed memory calculations
 - performance within one compute-node

+For more detailed information about case studies, including "high-throughput study of new metallic alloys" and "study of solid-state battery materials" please visit [this page](https://exabyte.io/#case-study).

 ## High-throughput scalability study